heavyblotto/memorativa/docs/2-application-design/ii-0-application-design.md

 Concepts provide a synthesis of symbolic and semantic depth and strengthened analogy of ideas in relation.

-## Glass bead game

-What distinguishes Memorativa from traditional social media or note-taking applications is its focus on reflection and pattern recognition rather than reactive engagement.
-The system is designed to encourage deeper understanding and connection-making through its game mechanics, while providing a structured environment for personal knowledge development and creative synthesis.
-The application serves both as a practical tool for organizing digital content and as a platform for exploring and developing more complex conceptual relationships through play.

-Through this unique combination of knowledge management, symbolic interpretation, and gamification, Memorativa aims to create an environment where players can develop richer understanding of their collected content while engaging in meaningful pattern recognition and concept formation activities.
-The system's architecture supports both individual exploration and potential collective knowledge development, all while maintaining the integrity of personal meaning-making processes.

-## AI systems overview

-Memorativa employs sophisticated artificial intelligence systems to enhance the player experience and support meaningful pattern recognition.
-At its foundation, the system uses Large Language Models (LLMs) to understand and process player content, treating each piece of information with careful attention to its context within the memory houses.

-The system's pattern recognition capabilities are built on neural networks specifically designed to work with different types of content.
-Whether processing text, images, or relationships between glass beads, these networks help identify meaningful connections while respecting the symbolic framework of the house system.
-This enables the system to suggest connections that players might not immediately notice, while maintaining the integrity of personal meaning-making processes.

-A key feature of Memorativa's AI architecture is its use of Retrieval Augmented Generation (RAG), which combines the player's personal knowledge base with AI capabilities.
-This ensures that AI interactions are grounded in the player's actual content and experiences, rather than generic responses.
-The system maintains careful tracking of relationships between glass beads, creating verified paths of concept development that enhance the quality of AI-supported pattern recognition.

 ## Lens

 Lenses are the symbolic, semantic, and player-contributed corpus used by players and the AI as principles and organizing structures, with the astrological lens serving as the primary symbolic framework.
+Lens consist of a themed RAG corpus material, including data reference tables that map keywords and keys to cross-system correlations.
+Players passively assemble a personal lens throughout the life of the game.
+In some cases, lenses can alter or replace the calculation of placements, aspects, and other astrological triggers.
 This multi-dimensional approach allows for rich pattern recognition and meaning-making across different domains of knowledge and experience.

 ## Privacy Framework